tools-study/journal/drafts/draft_4.md

 The same technologies that enable therapeutic genetic engineering could, in principle, be applied to non-therapeutic or harmful ends:

 - The potential for enhancement beyond normal human function (cognitive, physical, sensory) raises questions about fairness.
-- The propagation cascade concept, if adapted to spread between individuals (rather than within an organism), would constitute a human gene drive with catastrophic ethical implications.
-Ensuring that propagation cascades are physically incapable of inter-individual transmission is a critical safety requirement.
 - Manufacturing of editing components (saRNA, eVLPs, eCIS) uses standard molecular biology techniques accessible to academic and commercial laboratories.
 As costs decline, the barrier to entry for non-therapeutic applications decreases.

 **13.8.4 Governance Frameworks**